themoosman/busylight-mqtt/README.md

 The ultimate goal is to control the light from Home Assistant.

 ## Requirements
 This application uses the [BusyLight for Humans](https://pypi.org/project/busylight-for-humans/) Python package to make the device calls.
+The [install](#install) process below will install the necessary dependencies.

 ## MQTT